skills/introduction-to-git/.github/steps/5-step.md

    Add logic to show next level
    ```

-1. Notice the **Graph** panel shows the history, previous branch, and new commits.
+1. Notice the **Graph** panel shows the entire history: the new commits, the previous branch, and also the original commits.

    <img width="350px" src="https://github.com/user-attachments/assets/66b8c419-3935-46e8-9905-b6ed4f5de75c"/>